Frequently Asked Questions

 Over 25 years ago, our piñon coffee was created with a blend of Arabica coffee, a very small amount of piñon nuts, and a custom piñon flavoring.
 Due to allergy concerns and the fluctuating piñon crops, as well as recent changes in FDA regulations regarding "wild harvested" food ingredients, we now use 100% Arabica coffee beans and a custom-created, natural piñon flavoring in our coffee.
 This flavoring is all natural, free of potential allergens, and helps us keep the piñon flavor consistent with every cup!

 Our coffee requires a set taste profile, so we use a variety of different high-altitude Arabica beans generally originating from Central and South America.

 Our decaf coffee bean provider uses a unique decaffeination method called UVVW.
 The caffeine is removed from these beans gently, using ultrasound, vapor, vacuum, and water (UVVW), leaving the coffee flavor, body, and aroma in the beans for you to enjoy.

 The UVVW method of decaffeination removes between 97 to 98.5% of caffeine from a batch of coffee.
 The Food and Drug Administration has set its official safety limit for decaffeinated coffee at 10 parts per million (ppm).
 The UVVW process guarantees 5ppm or lower; although this process generally produces less than 1ppm.
 A cup of 97% decaffeinated coffee contains about 1-5 mg caffeine, so our UVVW Decaf can be expected to contain even less.For more information about the UVVW process, click here.

 We recommend using 1 to 2 tablespoons (2.5 - 5 grams) of coffee for every 6 fl oz.
-(180 ml) of cold filtered water.
+(180 ml) of cold, filtered water.
 You can use more or less coffee for desired strength.

 Coffee should be closed securely and stored in a cabinet or cupboard, away from cold, heat, and light.
 We do not recommend storage in freezers or refrigerators.